revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/07-DataBinding.md

 - From Component to the view
 - Bind values to the attributes of HTML elements.
-- Uses [], square brackets in the html file
+- Uses [], square brackets in the HTML file
-- Create a variable in the class, and the bind that value to an attribute for HTML tag
+- Create a variable in the class and bind that value to an attribute for the HTML tag

 ![image](https://user-images.githubusercontent.com/103101208/185592858-66cc92f3-feca-436e-87cf-766c692a8a8c.png)